 Some of the creatures Merian painted were so fantastical that many naturalists doubted the truth in her paintings of spiders large enough to catch and devour small birds, and colonies of ants that would form living bridges.
 Despite their scepticism, her work was largely proved accurate and the findings published in her 1705 book Metamorphosis Insectorum Surinamensium are now credited as the first such observations by the Western scientific community.
 Her illustrations would be lauded by prominent naturalists and collectors, from taxonomist Carl Linnaeus to Tsar Peter the Great.
 In fact, such was the detail and accuracy of Maria’s work that her illustrations of metamorphosis were celebrated by the Royal Academy over 250 years before women were even allowed to become members.

 When we were invited to explore the Library's special collections at the Natural History Museum, the story of Maria Sibylla Merian resonated deeply with us.
-The intrepid, pioneering spirit that she displayed in the face of overwhelming resistance and danger was a true inspiration for the collaboration, and it is from her original designs, preserved within the archives of the Museum, that we have created the pattern that leads our Women’s collection.
+The intrepid, pioneering spirit that she displayed in the face of overwhelming resistance and danger was a true inspiration for the collaboration, and it is from her original designs, preserved within the archives of the Museum, that we have created the pattern that features in our Women’s collection.

 These are more than just beautiful floral designs.
 They celebrate an incredible story of female endeavour which, through meticulous and detailed observation, changed Western science’s understanding of the natural world.
 As we look to safeguard the future of our planet, we believe it has never been more important to learn the lessons of the past so that we might better preserve our natural wonders for generations to come.